Strunzdesign/snet-gateway/doc/protocol.md

 - The destination SSA must be set to `0x3FFC` (`MULTICAST_ADDRESS_DATABASE`)
 - The source service ID must be set to `0xAF`
 - The destination service ID must be set to `0xAE`
-- The application-layer token must be set `0x10`
+- The application-layer token must be set to `0x10`
 - The application-layer payload contains 7 bytes:
   - `0x25`: bit 5 set = from NON-WSN node, lower nibble = size of the UUID minus 1 -> 6 Bytes UUID.
 Use `0x25`!
   - Six bytes UUID of the gateway client, e.g., a random number or zeros